 7. For the TSE Google Earth animation, you will need around 15 umbra models separated by 10-second intervals (pic.
 8).
 However, you can always make more if you need.

-8. Now when you have your full sequence you can analyze the total solar eclipse for your position with 10-second intervals.
+8. Now, when you have your full sequence you can analyze the total solar eclipse for your position with 10-second intervals.
 You can do it either from the top or from an oblique view.
 When your observation place is located in a mountainous area you can visualize it using the ground view also.
-Everything you are doing using the left bar with “places” where you switching off 1 layer (umbra) and switch on the following one (pic.
+Everything you are doing using the left bar with “places” where you switch off 1 layer (umbra) and switch on the following one (pic.
 9 – 13).

 9. for the TSE animation purpose you need to save every snap received in Google.
 You can do it quickly by clicking Ctrl+Alt+S.

-10. When you have got everything that you need you can create the animation the total solar eclipse adequate to your observation site using e.g. Windows Movie Maker.
+10. When you have got everything that you need you can create the animation of the total solar eclipse adequate to your observation site using e.g. Windows Movie Maker.
 See the effect below: